laravel/docs/broadcasting.md

 #### Socket.IO

 If you are going to pair the Redis broadcaster with a Socket.IO server, you will need to include the Socket.IO JavaScript client library in your application's `head` HTML element.
-The Socket.IO serves this client for your convenience.
-Assuming you are running the server on the same domain on port 6001:
+When the Socket.IO server is started, it will automatically expose the client JavaScript library at a standard URL.
+For example, if you are running the Socket.IO server on the same domain as your web application, you may access the client library like so:

     <script src="//{{ Request::getHost() }}:6001/socket.io/socket.io.js"></script>